neil-edelman/boxes/readme.md

 including the expect trait define and re-including.)
 See each project's `test` section for examples.

+There are optional shared files in `interfaces` and `traits`.
+Some boxes support different interfaces, and you add an interface by defining the macro and having the interface file.
+You can then `EXPECT_TRAIT`, include the header, and continue defining a trait, and then include the header again.

 ## License ##

 2016 Neil Edelman, distributed under the terms of the